soggybag/js-react-native-q4/01-javascript/01-javascript-date.md

 - Calculate todays date and display it in the console.
 - Format todays date as **mm/dd/yyyy** and display it in the console.
+- Format the time as 00:00:00
 - Write a function that takes a date and displays a formatted date as a string.
+- Write a function that takes a date and returns the formatted time as a string.
-- Write a function that takes timestamp and returns a date timestamp: 134570929 and returns a formatted date string.
+- Write a function that takes a UTC timestamp like: 134570929 and returns a formatted date string.
 - Find your age by getting the difference in your birthdate and the current date.